Please note that I use affiliate links in my posts. Clicking through and making a purchase helps me in a small financial way, thank you!

 - Plenty of sit-down restaurants have both outdoor and indoor dining that gives you both a break and a healthy meal.

-If little miss or mister is frequently doing the hot-diggety-dog dance on your bladder, consider reviewing a Park map online before your trip.
+If little miss or mister is frequently doing the hot-diggety-dog dance on your bladder, consider reviewing the Disneyland app map online before your trip.
+You’ll be able to see where restrooms are before you need them.
 Always take a potty break before getting on a ride (you don’t want to get stuck when the urge strikes!)

 Listen To Your Body